 How to Find a Good Auto Repair Shop

-We’ve evaluated hundreds of Bay Area shops, based on nearly 15,000 ratings we collected by surveying area consumers, a review of consumer-agency complaint records, more than 2,000 price checks, and other sources.
+We’ve evaluated hundreds of Bay Area shops, based on more than 23,000 ratings we collected by surveying area consumers, a review of consumer-agency complaint records, more than 1,900 price checks, and other sources.

-The figure below shows that consumer complaint information can be a very meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
-Shops with no complaints on file were rated “superior” for “overall quality” by 90 percent of their surveyed customers; shops with seven or more complaints were rated “superior” for “overall quality” by only 52 percent of their surveyed customers.
+Consumer complaint information can be a meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
+Shops with no complaints on file were rated “superior” for “overall quality” by 89 percent of their surveyed customers, on average; shops with five or more complaints were rated “superior” for “overall quality” by only 59 percent of their surveyed customers.

 In our Ratings Tables, you can filter listings to view only companies that perform warranty work for car manufacturers, which indicates which shops belong to new-car dealerships.

 As you can see from the figure below, when we compare dealers to non-dealers on results from our surveys of consumers and on price, non-dealers scored better on all measures.

 Our advice: Unless the work you need is covered by a new-car warranty or manufacturer recall, use an independent shop, not a dealership.